 Site-specific amendments can also include a rezone application.
 You can apply for a rezone along with a site-specific Comprehensive Plan amendment.

-Through Threshold Review and public hearings, the Planning Commission recommends which proposed amendments should be considered for the CPA work program.
+Through Threshold Review and public hearings, the Planning Commission recommends which proposed amendments should be considered for the annual work program.

 The City Council reviews the recommendations and determines which proposed amendments to include in the annual work program.

-The Permit Bulletin provides public notice to alert residents, owners, agencies and organizations regarding Notices of Application, SEPA Threshold Determinations and CPA public hearings.
+The Permit Bulletin provides public notice to alert residents, owners, agencies and organizations regarding Notices of Application, State Environmental Policy Act Threshold Determinations and proposed plan amendment public hearings.